cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 If you look at the FA2 source code, you might notice they have some weird naming conventions.
 Some of them are standard CuTe/CUTLASS, some carry over from other things.
 Here are some patterns:
 - Starts with k: compile-time constant, e.g. `kBlockM`, `kHeadDim`
 - $M, N, K$: All of general matrix-multiply (GEMM) parameters are in this order for a $(M, K) \times (K, N)$ matrix-multiply.
 Hence, the shape of Q is `(kBlockM, kHeadDim)` and the shape of K, V is `(kBlockN, kHeadDim)`.
+- `kBlockKSmem`: width of the SMEM "row tile" used for the swizzle atom, separate from `kHeadDim`.
+Capped at 64 so one `Swizzle<3,3,3>` atom can serve every hdim that's a multiple of 64.
+Covered in detail in [Swizzling FA2](#swizzling-fa2).
+- **TN convention** (for our tiled MMA atom `SM80_16x8x16_F32F16F16F32_TN`): A is row-major in M-K and B is column-major in K-N from the matmul's perspective.
+Practical effect: K is the contiguous dimension for both A and B, which matches our `(seqlen, head_dim)` layout for Q, K.
 - FA2 and CuTe have a weird but relatively consistent variable naming scheme for tensors.
 I'm just going to give one example to give you an idea: `tSrQ`. t=thread, S=QK softmax result, r=registers, Q=query matrix.
 They use `s` for SMEM and `g` for GMEM.
 Non thread-owned tensors have no leading `t`.
   - Technically S is post-softmax of $P=QK^T$, but FA2 consistently calls the intermediate accumulator S.